rat-pac/ratpac-two/doc/users_guide/rattest.rst

 7. Create a standard

- From the test directory, run `rattest -u [your test name]`.
+ From the test directory, run `python3 rattest.py -u [your test name]`.
 This will create the file `standard.root`, which will be the basis for comparison until the next time you run `rattest` with the `-u` option.
 Take a look at `results.html` to see how things worked out.

 This is pretty much it.
-If you run `rattest [your test name]` again, you should get a results page (which will open in your default browser unless you specified the `-t` option) with very similar results.
+If you run `python3 rattest.py [your test name]` again, you should get a results page (which will open in your default browser unless you specified the `-t` option) with very similar results.

 If you think the test is useful to others, commit it to the RAT repository with svn.
 Be sure to commit only the `rattest.config`, RAT and ROOT macro, any geometry or RATDB files, and `standard.root`.